crcandia/candia_lab/content/es/authors/admin/_index.md

 <div style="text-align: justify">

-Cristian is the creator of [Lixandria](https://lixandria.cl/) and [Discolab](https://discolab.azurewebsites.net/#/about), and an Assistant Professor and Director of the Master's in Data Science at the Data Science Institute (IDS) of the School of Engineering at Universidad del Desarrollo, Chile.
-Additionally, I am proud to be an external faculty member at the Northwestern Institute on Complex Systems (NICO) of Northwestern University.\
+Cristian is the creator of [Lixandria](https://lixandria.cl/) and [Discolab](https://discolab.cl/#/about), and an Associate Professor at the Data Science Institute (IDS) of the School of Engineering at Universidad del Desarrollo, Chile.
+He leads the Computational Research in Social Science Lab (CRiSS-LAB) and is an external faculty member at the Northwestern Institute on Complex Systems (NICO) of Northwestern University.\
 \
 I have a diverse academic background.
 I held a postdoctoral position in Computational Social Science at the Kellogg School of Management, Northwestern University.
 My Ph.D. research on social complexity was carried out at the Center for Social Complexity at Universidad del Desarrollo, at the MIT Media Lab, and at the Center for Complex Networks Research at Northeastern and Harvard University.
 I earned my Master of Science in Physics, Bachelor of Science in Physics, and Physics Engineering professional title from Universidad de Concepción, Chile.\
 \